-We have shown that for square domain simulations (i.e., $L/H = 1$), the zonal flow always appears when the aspect ratio of the convective layer, $L/h$, is smaller than approximately two (Fig. \ref{fig_aspect_ratio_Ra}a).
-For illustrative purposes, we show in Fig. \ref{fig_shear_supress}(a) the effect of increasing the width of the domain on the evolution of the rms velocities for the case $Pr=1$, $F_0/F_{\rm{crit}} = 5.4$.
-We find that for $L/H \geq 2$, both the horizontal and vertical rms velocities increase gradually in time, without the instabilities observed for $L=H$.
+We have shown that for computational domains with aspect ratio of one (i.e., $L/H = 1$), the zonal flow always appears when the aspect ratio of the convective layer, $L/h$, is smaller than approximately two (Fig. \ref{fig_aspect_ratio_Ra}a).
+For illustrative purposes, we show in Fig. \ref{fig_shear_supress}(a) the effect of increasing the width of the domain on the evolution of the rms velocities for runs using $Pr=1$ and $F_0/F_{\rm{crit}} = 5.4$.
+We find that for $L/H \geq 2$, both the horizontal and vertical rms velocities increase gradually in time unlike the experiments where $L/H=1$.
 Further, the curves lie on top of each no matter the value of $L$.
 Fig. \ref{fig_shear_supress}(b) shows the effect of increasing the width of the domain on the time series of the averaged heat transport.
 We find that the bursting regime disappears at large aspect ratio and the system evolves toward a state in which the whole fluid cools at a constant rate with $\langle F_H \rangle/F_0 \approx 0.5$.
 We perform additional simulations for $Pr=0.1$, 1, and 7 and find the same behaviour.
 During the whole evolution of the simulations, the growing convective layer has an aspect ratio that is always much larger than two and thereby zonal flows are not expected to arise.

-The suppression of the zonal flow has important consequences on the evolution of the flow.
+The suppression of the zonal flow has important consequences for the evolution of the flow.
 First, the vertical transport is always significant and never through quasi-periodic bursts.
 Second, the spatial structure of the flow is different.
-Whereas the square domain simulations have flows dominated by sheared convective plumes and bursts, the wider domain simulations exhibit convective cells which persist in time.
-Third, the convective layer never stops growing and reaches the bottom of the box mixing the whole fluid.
+Whereas the simulations with aspect ratio of one have flows dominated by sheared convective plumes and bursts, the wider domain simulations exhibit convective cells which persist in time.
+Third, the convective layer never stops growing and reaches the bottom of the box, mixing the whole fluid.